Things to do in and near Ipoh

 Opening hours: Sun 7am-12pm (Closed from Mondays to Saturdays)

-5. Go on a journey back in time by embarking on the Ipoh Heritage Trail
+Go on a journey back in time by embarking on a heritage trail

 Image credit: @suzaimiothman via Instagram